moldstruct/mc-md/README.md

 - `energy_levels_X.txt`
 - `rate_transitions_to_gromacs_X.txt`

-where `X` is replaced with a symbol corresponding to the atomic species.
+where `X` is replaced with a the periodic table symbol in upper case, Ex.

-The symbols are as following
 - `H` - Hydrogen
 - `C` - Carbon
-- `N` - Nitrogen
 - `O` - Oxygen
-- `P` - Phosphorus
-- `F` - Iron (yes it should be F).
+- `FE` - Iron.

 You only need to supply the species that are in your system.
 The files must be placed in a folder called `Atomic_data` which is in the same location from where a simulation is run from.